AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Trust Your Instincts

-If something feels off or too good to be true, it probably is.
-Trust your gut feeling.
-If a transaction seems suspicious, if someone is pressuring you to act quickly, or if you’re asked for information that feels too personal, take a step back.
-It’s always better to be cautious and verify than to regret a hasty decision.
+If a situation feels unusual or appears too good to be true, it likely is.
+Heed your intuition.
+If a transaction seems suspicious, if someone is pressuring you to act quickly, or if personal information is requested in a manner that feels intrusive, take a moment to assess the situation.
+It is always preferable to exercise caution and verify information rather than to regret a hasty decision.

 Your instincts can often warn you of danger.